Huerte/Gitomation/Inspirational_Quote.md

 ### "Decide whether or not the goal is worth the risks involved.
 If it is, stop worrying." - Amelia Earhart
 ### "Failure is acceptable.
 Not trying is a whole different ball park." - Michael Jordan
 ### "Your dream has to be bigger than your fear." - Steve Harvey
+### "The enemy is a very good teacher." - Dalai Lama